reinterpretcat/vrp/docs/src/examples/pragmatic/basics/skills.md

 # Skills

-This example demonstrates how to use skills feature with jobs and vehicles.
+This example demonstrates how to use the skills feature with jobs and vehicles.
+In general, the skills feature is useful for locking specific jobs to specific vehicles.

 <details>